plspeziali/Wikispeedia-BigData/README.md

-After that, the three RDDs are converted into three dataframes, which are used to insert into the Neo4j database the nodes relating to articles with a category-related property, the edges of to hyperlinks and the edges of to challenges with the following properties:
+After that, the three RDDs are converted into three dataframes, which are used to insert into the Neo4j database the nodes relating to articles with a category-related property, the edges referring to hyperlinks and the edges referring to challenges with the following properties:
 * average duration;
 * average rating;
 * average length.